melshiD/call-me-back/README.md

 Building CallbackApp AI has been a six-week journey that made me a better engineer.

 Every design decision I made was informed and thought out, and the result of intensive research in many cases.
 Getting familiar with all of the partenered tech was exciting, and that barley scratches the surface of what's been required to bring an app like this into the light.
-What I'm REALLY looking forward to is dialing in the personas with the prompt scaffoling I've built, and do so with the limited context window of the Llama 8b model (before I start experimenting with larger models and context windows)
+What I'm REALLY looking forward to is dialing in the personas with the prompt scaffoling I've built, and do so with the limited context window of the Llama 8b model (before I start experimenting with larger models and context windows).
+I would like to implement more of the SmartComponents and SmartMemory features into my prompt compliation and injection system after the hands-off period concludes.

 Having to move one service off Raindrop got me thinking like an engineer about *every* resource in this hackathon.
 Vultr isn't just hosting my voice pipeline and PostgreSQL database—it's now where I build and deploy Raindrop services (after 5 weeks of the `raindrop build` command trying to burn down my laptop).
 The VPS has become my development workhorse.

 This experience opened my eyes to future possibilities.
 I'm planning to use Cerebras and Vultr together to generate synthetic training data for LoRA fine-tuning of the 8B models my personas use.
 Cerebras inference is so fast it's worth keeping in the stack for data generation, while Vultr can handle the actual training workloads.

 No certificate course on cloud engineering or AI could have offered the lab-time I've enjoyed experimenting with these services.
 The documentation methodology I developed to wrangle the vast research and documentation we (Claude and I) produced into an activly-updated set of useful technical documents and references is its own innovation story that I'm hoping to refine upon independently at a later time.
+(About 2 weeks into the build, Claude really started producing diminishing returns on my time.
+After I ran my first documentation audit and had constructed a Navy-inspired tech manual process, I was back to lightning-fast building)

 As far as the app exists current... we're in "hands-off" mode, the included PUNCHLIST doesn't even scratch the surface of what I'd like to do with this app, and the running list of features and possible use-cases keeps getting longer.
+I don't want to say "giddy" to describe how I feel about getting back to work on this app, but it's something close to giddy.

 Thanks for taking the time to consider and review my app for the 2025 AI Champion Ship Hackathon!
 I'm looking forward to seeing everyone else's submission and to getting back to CallbackApp.AI once we've all had a good rest.